-Finding a great laptop, let alone one built for writers, is challenging.
+Finding a great laptop, let alone the best laptop for writers, is challenging.
 There are a lot of great laptops out there and a lot of terrible ones.
 Some have really uncomfortable keyboards, some are sluggish, and others just have short battery life.
 To help you find a new writing laptop for yourself or as a gift for a writer, we compiled a list of the best laptops for writers so you can be sure to buy one that is well-equipped to handle your next blog post or novel.
 Read on to learn which ones we recommend.